 A sample of blood is taken early on in pregnancy and put into several tubes.
 These are sent to the laboratory to check for:

 - Anaemia.
 The common reason for anaemia is lack of iron, which can usually be treated easily with iron tablets.

 - Rubella status.
 This test checks for antibodies to German measles (the rubella virus).
 If antibodies are present it means that you are immune to this infection.
-If you are not immune, when you are pregnant you should keep away from anyone who may have rubella.
-You should also consider being immunised against rubella after giving birth, to protect future pregnancies.
-(If a pregnant mother develops rubella it can seriously damage the baby.
-Ideally, your rubella status should be checked before becoming pregnant so that, if necessary, you can be immunised before becoming pregnant.)
+If you are not immune, when you are pregnant you should keep away from anyone who may have rubella and consider being immunised.

 - Haemoglobin disorders.
 The blood test can detect if you're a carrier of sickle cell, thalassaemia or another haemoglobin disorder.

 - Infections.
 Some uncommon but serious infections are checked for.
 These are:

 - HIV.
 You can be infected with HIV for years before it causes symptoms.
 The risk of passing this virus on to your baby can be greatly reduced with treatment during pregnancy, and delivery by caesarean section.